One Adapts to Any: Meta Reward Modeling for Personalized LLM Alignment: Experiments

 \subsubsection{\textbf{Datasets}}

 Following prior work~\cite{bose2025LORE}, we evaluate on two datasets with user-level preference annotations: PRISM~\cite{kirk2024PRISM} and Reddit TLDR~\cite{2020Reddittldr}.
-PRISM contains feedback from 1,500 participants across 8,011 conversations with multiple LLMs.
+PRISM contains multi-turn conversations with LLMs, where participants provide preference feedback over model responses.
+Each instance consists of a dialogue context paired with candidate responses, along with user judgments indicating which response better aligns with their preference.
 After filtering users with fewer than 6 dialogues, we obtain 1,287 users, each with an average of 6 dialogues.
 Reddit TLDR consists of posts, two candidate summaries, and a preference label, with annotator IDs serving as user identifiers.
 Removing users with fewer than 50 annotations leaves 40 users, each contributing about 3,750 labeled pairs.

 To simulate realistic personalization, we split users into two equal groups: \textit{\textbf{seen}} and \textit{\textbf{unseen}}.
 Each user’s data is further equally divided into train and test sets.
 The seen-train split is used for training, while the unseen-train split is reserved for few-shot adaptation.
 To reflect limited feedback per user in Reddit TLDR, we restrict the seen-train split to 100 or 150 pairs per user and the unseen-train split to 50 pairs per user, while keeping full test sets.
 We denote these two settings as \textbf{Reddit TLDR (100 examples)} and \textbf{Reddit TLDR (150 examples)}.
 For \textbf{PRISM}, since each user has relatively few dialogues, we retain all available data for both train and test.